-In December 2015, the federal legislation referred to as the Fixing America's Surface Transportation Act (the FAST Act) was authorized.
+In December 2015, the federal legislation referred to as the Fixing America's Surface Transportation Act (FAST Act) was authorized.
 The FAST Act is a five-year federal program expected to provide infrastructure spending on roads, bridges, and public transit and rail systems.
-While client spending patterns are likely to remain uneven, we expect that the passage of the FAST Act will continue to positively impact our transportation services business.
+We expect that the passage of the FAST Act will continue to positively impact our transportation services business.